apache/velocity-tools/README.txt

   involving java.net.URLEncoder.
 This is to maintain compatibility with JDK 1.3.
   However, when running the code on 1.4, the new, non-deprecated method is used.

-The build process has been tested with JDK 1.3.1 and JDK 1.4.1.
-The included example applications have been tested with Tomcat 4.0.4, Tomcat 4.1.24, and Resin 2.1.0.
+The build process has been tested with JDK 1.4.2 and JDK 1.5.0.
+The included example applications have been tested with Tomcat 5.0.30 and Tomcat 5.5.9, but should work with any servlet engine.

 If you observe any problems with the build process, please report this to the Velocity users mailing list, velocity-user@jakarta.apache.org, and